Knowing our Numbers solutions

 You should study the textbook lesson Knowing our numbers very well.

-Practice the example Problems and solutions given in the textbook.
+You must practice the example Problems and solutions given in the textbook.

 SOLUTIONS OF KNOWING OUR NUMBERS FOR VI CLASS MATHS CBSE